springtownAdmin/holboxai/README.md

 from holboxai.text2image import text2image

 txt2img = text2image()
-prompt = "a sports car, on a racing track, 4K" txt2img.generate_image(prompt, 5, 25)
+prompt = "a sports car, on a racing track,4K" # Change the prompt according to requirement txt2img.generate_image(prompt, 5, 25) # example : cfg_scale = 5 , inference_steps = 25
 ```

 cfg_scale = Guidance scale is a parameter that controls how much the image generation